MrStahlfelge/gdx-backends/README.md

 This is where this repo comes in.

-If you need to change build-in behaviour, but don't manage to get the complete libGDX repo to build, this repo is what you need.
+If you need to change build-in behaviour, but don't manage to get the complete libGDX repo to build, don't want to build your very own version or don't want to use snapshot versions, this repo is what you need.
-For the moment based on the last officially announced libGDX version 1.9.8, but feel free to modify.

 ### How